 For me Sydney Australia was THE bucket list destination.
 A family friend had climbed the Sydney Harbour Bridge and as a kid I thought it was the coolest thing ever!
 I knew I had to do it too!
-Well what I thought was going to be a ‘once in a lifetime’ trip, has since turned into THREE trips to Australia and I still get excited every time I see Sydney Harbour!
-On my last visit, it rained nearly EVERY day I was in Sydney, so I’ve come up with 2 different Sydney Itineraries, a 3 day itinerary for sunny weather and one for rainy day activities!
+What I thought was going to be a ‘once in a lifetime’ trip, has since turned into THREE trips to Australia.
+I still get excited every time I see Sydney Harbour!
+On my last visit, it rained nearly EVERY day.
+So I’ve come up with 2 different itineraries, for 3 days in Sydney.
+One for sunny weather and one for rainy day activities!

 Disclosure: This post contains affiliate links.
 For more information visit my Privacy & Disclosure Policy.

-Of course I hope your trip to Sydney has the typical Australian warm and sunny weather so here are some of my favourite outdoor things to do in the city!
+Of course I hope your trip to Sydney has the typical Australian warm and sunny weather.
+Here are some of my favourite outdoor things to do in the city!

 Of course you HAVE to check out Sydney Harbour/Circular Quay!
 It’s home to the iconic Sydney Harbour Bridge and Sydney Opera house, it wouldn’t be a trip to Sydney without seeing them!
 Some people say it’s expensive and overrated, but I love the Sydney Harbour Bridge Climb, I’ve done it twice now!

-If you don’t want to do the original full 3hr 30 climb (1332 steps), they do offer a sampler climb which is shorter and only goes up the lower arch (556 steps).
+If you don’t want to do the original full 3hr 30 climb (1332 steps), they do offer a sampler climb.
+This is shorter and only goes up the lower arch (556 steps).
 Or you can do an express climb which literally goes the fastest way to the top (1002 steps).
-Climbs can be done during the day or the night, I wouldn’t say one is better than the other, they are both good in their own way.
+Climbs can be done during the day or the night.
+I wouldn’t say one is better than the other, they are both good in their own way.

-In the day time you obviously get the full view of the harbour but at night everything is lit up so that’s cool to see as well (I did my night climb during Vivid Sydney and they had a retro dance floor at the very top!).
-You are continually connected to the bridge at all times and it’s a fairly easy going pace which isn’t too strenuous.
+In the day time you obviously get the full view of the harbour.
+But at night everything is lit up so that’s cool to see as well.
+(I did my night climb during Vivid Sydney and they had a retro dance floor at the very top!).
+You are continually connected to the bridge at all times.
+It’s a fairly easy going pace which isn’t too strenuous.

-The climbs do go in any type of weather except thunderstorms (yep I had a climb cancelled because of it, if it’s something you really want to do I’d recommend booking for the start of the trip because if it does get cancelled they’ll rebook you on another day free of charge or you’ll receive a refund).
+The climbs do go in any type of weather except thunderstorms.
+I had a climb cancelled because of a thunderstorm.
+If it’s something you really want to do I’d recommend booking for the start of the trip.
+That way if it does get cancelled they’ll rebook you on another day free of charge or you’ll receive a refund.
 They’ll equip you accordingly for the weather, with sun hats, winter hats, gloves, rain jackets, waterproof trousers, fleeces etc. If you do the full tour, participants receive a free hat, a certificate, a group photo (individual photos cost extra) and a voucher for free entry to the Pylon Lookout.

-The Pylon Lookout has an exhibition about the history of the bridge, but you can also climb to the top of one of the ‘towers’ to give you a different perspective of the bridge.
+The Pylon Lookout has an exhibition about the history of the bridge.
+You can also climb to the top of one of the ‘towers’.
+It give you a different perspective of the bridge.
 If you don’t want to climb the full bridge, this is definitely a more budget friendly option at $19 for an adult.

 Rather than walk back across the bridge or get the train, a ferry runs from right outside Luna Park from Milsons Point to Circular Quay.
-The journey takes like 10 seconds (not accurate) and costs $7.40 for a one way ticket but it’s a fun experience!
+The journey takes like 10 seconds (not accurate) and costs $7.40 for a one way ticket.
+It’s a fun experience!
 Jetboating around Sydney Harbour is fun too!

-I love walking around the Royal Botanical Gardens that are right next to the Sydney Opera House and are FREE (yay free stuff!).
+I love walking around the Royal Botanical Gardens.
+They located are right next to the Sydney Opera House and are FREE.
 There’s a land train that will give you a tour for a fee.
 It’s also one of only a handful of places where you can get both the bridge and the Opera House in the same shot!
 I’ve seen giant fruit bats in the park and cockatoos, so make sure you look up in the trees!

-Sydney is huge and I think a lot of people get caught out by how long it actually takes to get to Bondi Beach…it’s a bit of a trek!
-I found the best way is to go to Museum station at the south side of Hyde Park and then take the 380 bus to Bondi, it takes around 30 minutes.
+Sydney is huge.
+I think a lot of people get caught out by how long it actually takes to get to Bondi Beach.
+It’s a bit of a trek!
+I found the best way is to go to Museum station at the south side of Hyde Park.
+Then take the 380 bus to Bondi, it takes around 30 minutes.

-Between 7am – 7pm, Monday – Friday some of the buses are pre pay only so you’ll need to buy an Opal transport card (similar to an Oyster Card in London).
-If travelling from Museum, the 7-11 opposite sell the cards, they’ll ask how much you want to put on it, I had no idea (I hadn’t done my research…it had changed from 10 years previously!) but $10 covered the return journey and gave us a little left over.
-Simply ‘tap in’ when you get on the bus and then ‘tap off’ when you get off and the fare is calculated and deducted off the card.
+Between 7am – 7pm, Monday to Friday some of the buses are pre pay only.
+You’ll need to buy an Opal transport card (similar to an Oyster Card in London).
+If travelling from Museum, the 7-11 opposite sell the cards.
+They’ll ask how much you want to put on it.
+I had no idea (I hadn’t done my research…it had changed from 10 years previously!) but $10 covered the return journey and gave us a little left over.
+Simply ‘tap in’ when you get on the bus.
+Then ‘tap off’ when you get off and the fare is calculated and deducted off the card.
 Check the TransportNSW website for more information on fares and timetables.

 I had my very first surf lesson EVER while at Bondi Beach (back in 2008).
 I used ‘Let’s Go Surfing‘ and had a 2 hour lesson ($85 correct at time of writing).
 The groups are small and I was standing up on the board within the 2 hour lesson!

 Enjoy a walk past the Bondi Beach mural wall, towards the Bondi Icebergs swimming pool to begin the Bondi to Coogee coastal walk.
 The full walk is 6km (just over 3 miles) which takes around 3 hours.
-I only walked the Bondi to Bronte section which is only 2km but still took nearly 2 hours with photo stops and a fish and chip break once we reached Bronte!
+I only walked the Bondi to Bronte section which is only 2km.
+But it still took nearly 2 hours with photo stops and a fish and chip break once we reached Bronte!
 This walk was one of my Sydney highlights!
-We carried on a little past Bronte to see Waverley Cemetery, a HUGE cemetery on top of a cliff overlooking the sea but double backed to Bronte rather than continuing on to Coogee.
+We carried on a little past Bronte to see Waverley Cemetery, a HUGE cemetery on top of a cliff overlooking the sea.
+But then double backed to Bronte rather than continuing on to Coogee.

-From Bronte we took bus 440 to Bondi JUNCTION (not back to the beach) and then got the train from there back into the centre of Sydney.
+From Bronte we took bus 440 to Bondi JUNCTION (not back to the beach).
+Then got the train from there back into the centre of Sydney.

 OK so the Blue Mountains aren’t IN Sydney but they are easily reached from the city.
-Apparently the train goes there, some people drive, but when I visited I opted for a Blue Mountains day tour to make sure I saw all the highlights and didn’t have the worry of getting lost!
+Apparently the train goes there and some people drive.
+When I visited I opted for a Blue Mountains day tour to make sure I saw all the highlights.
+And I didn’t have the worry of getting lost!

 The Scenic World attraction is a really fun way to experience the Blue Mountains.
 There are various cable cars including one that has a glass floor (plus a ‘solid’ option for those that don’t want the floor to ‘disappear’ under their feet)!
 And my personal favourite was the Scenic Railway, the steepest scenic railway in the world with a 128% (52 degree) incline!
 The railway goes through a tunnel in the cliff, down to the rainforest floor.
 Since I visited, passengers now have the chance to change their seat position on the train, they can have it in the original position, leaning further forward (to a 64 degree incline) or ‘lay it back’ which is a cool addition!

 Rain happens, so it’s always nice to have a plan B!
 This Sydney itinerary has some ideas for what to do in Sydney in the rain!

 I love Darling Harbour.
 It was kind of our go to place on all of my stays just because it was closer than Circular Quay to our accommodation.
 As well as being a nice place on a sunny day, lots of play areas, places to sit etc, it has lots of indoor attractions!
 The Guylian Belgian Chocolate Cafe has good breakfasts and amazing hot chocolate!

-The Harbourside Shopping Centre has lots of shops (including places to buy souvenirs!), restaurants (such as Hard Rock Cafe which overlooks the harbour and has an outside deck for outdoor dining) and a bowling alley, 9D cinema, laser tag, a flight experience and more.
+The Harbourside Shopping Centre has lots of shops (including places to buy souvenirs!), restaurants (such as Hard Rock Cafe which overlooks the harbour and has an outside deck for outdoor dining), a bowling alley, 9D cinema, laser tag, a flight experience and more.

 The main building of the Australian National Maritime Museum is FREE to visit, yay!
-If you want to visit the battleships docked in the harbour or the special exhibits, you have to pay a separate fee ($25 for an adult if you choose the ‘big ticket’ which includes everything).
-The Kay Cottee exhibit in the free area was really interesting, she was the first woman to circumnavigate the world solo and we were able to have a look around her boat.
+If you want to visit the battleships docked in the harbour or the special exhibits, you have to pay a separate fee.
+(This is $25 for an adult if you choose the ‘big ticket’ which includes everything).
+The Kay Cottee exhibit in the free area was really interesting.
+She was the first woman to circumnavigate the world solo and we were able to have a look around her boat.

 Paddy’s Market & The Powerhouse Museum

 Paddy’s Market is THE place to go if you want to pick up cheap Sydney souvenirs!
 It’s crazy, huge and quite overwhelming but it’s a great place to hide from the rain.
-At the far back of the market is a fruit, vegetable and fish market and if you go back out on to the street and then go ABOVE the market, there is a large shopping centre with ‘proper’ shops, restaurants and an arcade complete with bumper cars and laser tag!
+At the far back of the market is a fruit, vegetable and fish market.
+If you go back out on to the street and then go ABOVE the market, there is a large shopping centre with ‘proper’ shops, restaurants and an arcade complete with bumper cars and laser tag!

 Where To Stay in Sydney